dynamicweb/DataIntegration.UserProvider/README.md

-# DataIntegration.UserProvider
+# User Provider

-Provider for importing and exporting users in Dynamicweb.
-Abstracts the AccessUser table out separate groups
+Import and export user and user group data in a more straightforward manner than the Dynamicweb provider.